neurocracy/drupal-omnipedia-core/readme.md

-This contains the source files for the "*Omnipedia - Core*" Drupal module, which provides core functionality for [Omnipedia](https://omnipedia.app/).
+This contains the source files for the "*Omnipedia - Core*" Drupal module, which provides the wiki node framework for [Omnipedia](https://omnipedia.app/).

 ⚠️⚠️⚠️ ***Here be potential spoilers.
 Proceed at your own risk.*** ⚠️⚠️⚠️